craig-willis/wt-postman/README.md

 # WholeTale integration testing with Postman/Newman

 Demonstration of [Postman](https://www.getpostman.com/) for API integration testing.
 This directory contains a Postman collection and environment intended for executing API tests against a running instance of Whole Tale.
-Postman can be used interactively or [Newman](https://www.getpostman.com/docs/postman/collection_runs/command_line_integration_with_newman) for command line execution
+Postman can be used interactively or [Newman](https://www.getpostman.com/docs/postman/collection_runs/command_line_integration_with_newman) for command line execution.

 ## Using Postman